 - 26 Shotokan Katas: Reference Manual

 The Shotokan form of Karate requires complete dedication, determination, and inner-will as it not only focuses on physical strength but mental well-being as well.
-Curious the difference between Shotokan and Kyokushin, check our article: Shotokan VS Kyokushin.
+Curious about the difference between Shotokan and Kyokushin, check our article: Shotokan VS Kyokushin.